Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

 From (\ref{D(+)}) and (\ref{D(-)}) we see that the commutation functions, \emph{i.e.} the sums $D^{(+)}+D^{(-)}$ of the pairing functions, have causal support lying within the closure of the interiors of the past and forward light cones.
 Using the support property of (\ref{D(+)}) and (\ref{D(-)}), and thus of the pairings, or the $1$-contractions, one can rather easily prove that the scalar factors in the Wick monomials of the Wick decomposition of

 are causally supported.
-These causal scalar factors are linear combinations (in this case of two factors or products of pairings) of the form (\ref{ScalarPartOfchronologicalkappal,m}).
+These causal scalar factors are linear combinations (\ref{CausalDifferencesOfProductsOfPairings}) of the scalar contractions of the form (\ref{ProductsOfPairings}).
 More generally, using (\ref{D(+)}) and (\ref{D(-)}) one can show that the the difference of the products of even number of pairings (or sum of products of odd number of pairings), has causal support.